Table of Contents

 Employees or executives may need to travel to meet clients or prospects.
 In some countries, such as Japan, face-to-face meetings and informal gatherings are an important part of the local business culture — so business travel is essential to maintain strong client relationships.

-4. Internal Meetings and Visiting Offices
+4. Internal Meetings and Office Visits: Strengthening Team Connections

 For national and multinational companies with multiple offices, business travel is a key way to ensure the entire organization is aligned.
 Employees and leadership may need to travel to other offices to discuss specific projects and business strategies.
 They may also visit other offices to build a more integrated organizational culture.